taylorbcool/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+Sessions are used to limit the amount of time a user can be logged in, and help to maintain security by destroying cookies when the session expires.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt can hash a password (use an algorithm to create a string that corresponds to the password), and salt passwords (add random strings to the hashed password to increase its length)

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? hashing and salting makes the password harder to steal as well as making it harder to brute force

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? header, payload, and signature

 ## Minimum Viable Product